 Some workspace types do not display a workspace ID in the logged-in URL.
 If you do not see a

-?o=followed by a string of digits in the URL, contact your Databricks representative to get your workspace ID.
+?o=followed by a string of digits in the URL, contact your Databricks account team to get your workspace ID.

 The second domain has the format

 dbc-dp-<workspace-id>.cloud.databricks.com.
 For example, if the workspace ID is

 If you will need to access account console use from that network, also allow traffic to: